johnno1962/injectionforxcode/README.md

 in order to continue using it.

 To use injection open the InjectionPlugin project, build it and restart Xcode.
-Open a simple example project such as UICatalogue or GLEssentials from Apple and use the "Product/<ProjectName>Patch Project for Injection" menu item to prepare the project and rebuild it.
+Open a simple example project such as UICatalog or GLEssentials from Apple and use the "Product/<ProjectName>Patch Project for Injection" menu item to prepare the project and rebuild it.
 When you run the project it should connect to Xcode which will display a red badge showing the application is prepared